Dr. Carl Rogers, a pioneering psychologist, once posed a question to a group of couples: “When did you last feel genuinely heard by your partner?”

 Final Thoughts

-To me, an integral element of growing with your partner is mastering the art of listening.
-Greater closeness is encouraged, and this results in a stronger tie, which can only be a good thing.
+To me, an integral element of growing with your partner is mastering the art of active listening in relationships.
+Greater closeness is encouraged, and this strengthens the bond, which can only be a good thing.

 You think about him all the time, but he thinks only about himself?